 In 2007 the Brigade became part of a pilot program to provide first responder support to the Ambulance Service with life critical emergencies within our area.
 Under the Emergency Medical Response (EMR) program Ambulance Victoria (AV) trained Brigade members on advanced first aid and the use of Defibrillators and Oxygen therapy equipment.
 Armed with these new skills and equipment the Brigade responds to ‘Priority Zero’ medical emergencies which include suspected Heart Attack, Stroke, Drowning, Unconscious/Not Breathing patients.
 At times, arriving on scene ahead of AV, Brigade members have been able to administer life saving advanced first aid to the community.

-Initially the Brigade used it’s Toyota Hilux Support Vehicle to respond to EMR calls, but this vehicle wasn’t designed for such a role and had space and stowage limitations.
-After a number of years fundraising, the Brigade purchased and commissioned a new EMR vehicle in December 2013.
-A Ford Territory (Police Pack) was the vehicle of choice for the EMR role as it provided sufficient crew space and equipment stowage and is also the vehicle used by Mica Paramedics.
+A Ford Territory (Police Pack) was the vehicle of choice for the EMR role as it provided sufficient crew space and equipment stowage and was also the vehicle used by single-responder Paramedics.
 The EMR Vehicle was officially handed over to the Brigade by the Fire Services Commissioner in November of 2013.

 Recognising that the current fire station facilities would not meet the changing needs of the community, the Brigade successfully lobbied the State Labor Government in 2010 to allocate $1M for land acquisition for a new fire station.
 The Brigade in 2013 was able to directly negotiate the purchase of the neighbouring property, with the CFA purchasing 207 Station Street as the site for the new Edithvale Fire Station.